Marianne Borchgrevink-Brækhus

 Teaching

-I teach courses on media and news use, audience studies, new media technology, media experiences, and qualitative methods.
-I have been course responsible for Advanced Media Use Analysis (master course) and Media Use: Theory and Methods (bachelor course).
+I have taught courses on media and news use, audience studies, new media technology, media experiences, and qualitative methods.
+I have been course responsible for Advanced Media Use Analysis (master's course) and Media Use: Theory and Methods (bachelor's course).

 Publications